 - Lumbar puncture and cerebrospinal fluid analysis.

-- Temperature-lowering general measures, particularly in children, are important but antipyretic agents should not routinely be used with the sole aim of reducing the body temperature of a child with fever.
+- Infection-related rigors can be managed with temperature-lowering general measures, particularly in children.
+Antipyretic agents should not routinely be used with the sole aim of reducing the body temperature of a child with fever.
 However, if they are distressed due to a fever then antipyretics are recommended.

 - It is likely that hospitalisation will be required for diagnosis and treatment if the patient remains unwell and febrile.
 Admission to hospital is more likely to be required in children and in the elderly.